Data Scientist

 Role Overview

 A data scientist working at the intersection of smart building technology, IoT, energy optimisation and predictive analytics.
-You will work with rich telemetry from connected building assets, energy data and environmental inputs to deliver intelligent, scalable and automated insights.
-The work will directly drive operational efficiencies, reduce energy consumption and improve system reliability for customers.
+Working with rich telemetry from connected building assets, energy data and environmental inputs to deliver intelligent, scalable and automated insights.
+The work carried out will directly drive operational efficiencies, reduce energy consumption and improve system reliability for customers.

 • Perform statistical analysis and deep data interrogation across diverse datasets.